bmoneill/enigma/README.md

 Needless to say, this was pretty strong cryptography for the time, and it was a top priority of the Allies to break Enigma.

+### Usage

+This is an M3 Enigma simulator with rotors I-VIII and Reflectors A-C. It reads from stdin and outputs to stdout by default, and is case-agnostic.

 The following options are supported: